RediSearch/RediSearch/docs/docs/search/vectors.md

 JSON.SET 1 $ '{"vec":[1,2,3,4]}'
 ```

-As of v2.6.1, RedisJSON supports multi-value indexing.
+As of v2.6.1, JSON supports multi-value indexing.
 This capability accounts for vectors as well.
 Thus, it is possible to index multiple vectors under the same JSONPath.
 Additional information is available in the [Indexing JSON documents](/docs/stack/search/indexing_json/#index-json-arrays-as-vector) section.

 **Example**
 ```